Lea Vergine: Journalistic activity

-She wrote for culture and society magazines: L'Europa letteraria (1965); L'Europeo (3 November 1978); Tuttolibri (1980–1989) Sunday supplement to the daily La Stampa; Panorama (1981–1988); L'illustrazione Italiana (August 1986); Vanity Fair (1990–1991).
+Vergine wrote for culture and society magazines L'Europa letteraria (1965), L'Europeo (3 November 1978), the Tuttolibri (1980–1989) Sunday supplement to the daily La Stampa, Panorama (1981–1988), L'illustrazione Italiana (August 1986), and Vanity Fair (1990–1991).
 Acknowledging the merits of her long career as a critic and curator, in 2013 the Brera Academy of Fine Arts conferred on Lea Vergine the Academic Diploma Honoris Causa in Communication and Art Didactics and the title of Academician of Italy.

 Death

-In the autumn of 2020, Mr. and Mrs. Mari contracted COVID-19.
-Both died of complications from the virus: Enzo Mari died on 19 October and Vergine the following day.
+In the autumn of 2020, both Vergine and Mari contracted COVID-19.
+Both died of complications from the virus: Mari died on 19 October and Vergine the following day.
 The couple left behind a daughter, Meta.
 In 2021, Francesca Alfano Miglietti curated the exhibition Corpus Domini.
-Dal corpo glorioso alle ruvine dell'anima (Corpus Domini.
-From the glorious body to the ruins of the soul), created in collaboration with Vergine before her death.
-The first room of the exhibition was therefore dedicated to the memory of the art critic and her research on Body Art, through archive materials, catalogues and videos.
+Dal corpo glorioso alle ruvine dell'anima (Corpus Domini: From the Glorious Body to the Ruins of the Soul), created in collaboration with Vergine before her death.
+The first room of the exhibition was therefore dedicated to the memory of the art critic and her research on body art through archive materials, catalogues and videos.